Why go #ScrollFreeSeptember?

 We know that going cold turkey on social media will be a challenge, so before you start tweeting your excuses, don't worry – we are providing you with a few different options to make your participation that bit easier...

-RSPH is developing a free, open-access e-learning programme to be launched in October 2019, following Scroll Free September, to help you reintroduce social media in a positive and meaningful way.
+We are developing a free, open-access e-learning programme to be launched in October 2019, Looking after your self-ie: A guide to finding your balance on and offline.
+The programme aims to reintroduce participants of Scroll Free September, and the wider public, to social media in a positive and meaningful way.